hoangphuong167vn/wetrip-policy/terms-of-service.md

 ### 8.4 Subscription Terms
 Subscriptions auto-renew at the end of each billing period unless canceled at least 24 hours before the current period ends.
 You will be charged for renewal within 24 hours prior to the end of the current period at the price shown in the App.

-Your subscription is available across all your devices through RevenueCat's cross-platform sync.
-You can access premium features on any device where you're signed in.
+Your subscription is managed through RevenueCat and may be available across devices where you're signed in with the same platform account (Apple ID or Google account).

 If you start a free trial, any unused portion will be forfeited when you purchase a subscription (if applicable).
 Free trials are available for new subscribers only and are subject to the terms of the trial offer as stated in the app.